isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-spray-paint-from-concrete/index.md

 ### [2.
 BHA Easy-Strip](https://www.amazon.com/dp/B087YYM2HQ/?tag=p-policy-20)
 BHA Strip is an abrasive design paint removal that features finely packed brush leave that integrates extra coarse silicon carbide abrasive grains  durable.
 The wide range diameter (4-1/2 inch paint stripper drum) allows simple clamping during paint removal without much hassle.
 Indeed, the product is self-locking and delivers excellent abrasion grip during paint removal without spinning.
 BHA Strip is lightweight and durable.
 Its unique back filler design allows fine polishing.
-This product can also be used in �Weld Cleaning, Body Filler, Removing Rust, Bondo, or Sealant.
+This product can also be used in Weld Cleaning, Body Filler, Removing Rust, Bondo, or Sealant.
 ### [3.
 Sunnyside Corporation 65664 Paint & Varnish Remover](https://www.amazon.com/dp/B000TUHPAY/?tag=p-policy-20)
 Sunnyside is solvent type spray paint remover that features strong, quick-acting natural agents, which break paint molecular bonds instantly upon applications.
-Sunnyside is convenient to use and comes with a non-drip formula that allows horizontal applications without runs. �This compound is packed in a large container (wide coverage) that is highly portable and easier to refill.
+Sunnyside is convenient to use and comes with a non-drip formula that allows horizontal applications without runs.
+This compound is packed in a large container (wide coverage) that is highly portable and easier to refill.
 Besides, Sunnyside integrates high penetrant substrates that break thick layers sufficiently.
 Moreover, this solvent is non-flammable and works for both oil & water-based paint during removal.
 ## How to Paint Concrete
 During the paint application process, you will need to follow the procedure highlighted below to achieve an excellent finish.